SteamID.php

 Sets the account universe. (e.g. SteamID::UniversePublic ) |

-Valve introduce a new way of sharing profile URLs (https://s.team/p/hjqp or https://steamcommunity.com/user/hjqp).
-The encoding is simply hex encoded account id and each letter being replaced with a custom alphabet.
+Valve introduced a way of sharing profile URLs (https://s.team/p/hjqp or https://steamcommunity.com/user/hjqp).
+The encoding is simply hex encoded account id with each letter being replaced using a custom alphabet.
 While HEX originally is 0-9a-f

 , in the converted version numbers and letters a